 A master board allows you to know what deadlines are coming up, see how a project is progressing, and generally be more productive, all in one place.
 No more switching back and forth between multiple boards to get the job done.
 Plus, you can use the master board to better delegate cards, or provide visibility to your managers.

 To create a master board, first lay out the different “pathways” you’ll need between boards.
 For example, “All the cards on these five boards will sync to my master board, but I only need to be able to delegate cards back to two of them.”
-Once this is mapped out, sign up for Unito and create Trello to Trello syncs that follow your intended pathways.
-Once they’re built, you can get down to being more productive.
+Once this is mapped out, sign up for Unito and create Trello to Trello workflows that follow your intended pathways.
+Once these flows are built, you can get down to being more productive.

 - If you enjoyed this article, there’s a good chance your friends and colleagues will too.
 Why not share it on Twitter, Facebook, or LinkedIn?

 - Watch this video explaining the power of Unito

 - Learn how Unito’s simple, no-code interface can help you connect tools in seconds